Medical Malpractice Lawyer

 If you suspect malpractice, take these steps:

-- Contact an experienced medical malpractice attorney at The Law Offices of Craig L. Cook for a free consultation.
+• Contact an experienced medical malpractice attorney at The Law Offices of Craig L. Cook for a free case review.

 Victims may recover compensation for medical expenses, lost wages, pain and suffering, and punitive damages in cases of gross negligence.
+This can include medical treatment costs, other economic damages, and non-economic losses depending on the facts of your case.
 Our attorneys will assess your case and determine what damages may be available.

 In Arkansas, medical malpractice claims must generally be filed within two years of the date of injury.
 However, exceptions may apply in certain circumstances.
 Contact us immediately to ensure your claim is filed on time.